Livingdead1989/livingdead1989.github.io/_posts/2022-03-07-home-server-2022-and-migration.md

 categories: server
 tags: homeserver server components hypervisor storage virtual machine container
 description: >- # this means to ignore newlines until "baseurl:"
-  This article will cover my new 2022 home server deployment, including the hardware components and why I made this selection over others.
-I will then discuss important aspects of the server such as power saving features, updating firmware and resolving issues with vKVM viewer.
-The article will continue with a fresh installation of Proxmox VE 7.1, configuring Proxmox CPU governors, interfaces to utilise LAG configuration, use of the community repository and creation of new ZFS disks.
-As this is a migration for me, I will be discussing steps taken to migrate existing virtual machines and containers and then decommissioning the old clustered server.
-Although this article is in chronological order, to consolidate its size I have separated it into smaller articles, such as installation and configuration of; Emby and other services.
+  This article will cover my new 2022 home server deployment, including the hardware components and decisions.
+I will then discuss important aspects of the server such as power saving features.
+The article will continue steps taken to prepare the new server and migrate existing virtual machines and containers and then decommissioning the old clustered server.
 ---

 This article will cover my new 2022 home server deployment, including the hardware components and why I made this selection over others.
 I will then discuss important aspects of the server such as power saving features, updating firmware and resolving issues with vKVM viewer.